lishiyo/frontier-tower-coordination-bot/memory-bank/activeContext.md

-# Active Context - Sun May 18 17:20:11 PDT 2025
+# Active Context - Sun May 18 17:57:02 PDT 2025

 ## Current Work Focus
-- Added comprehensive unit tests for several key service and repository layers:
+- Completed adding comprehensive unit tests for all `app/telegram_handlers` files:
-    - `app/persistence/repositories/user_repository.py`
-    - `app/core/user_service.py`
+    - `error_handler.py`
-    - `app/services/llm_service.py`
+    - `message_handlers.py`
-    - `app/services/scheduling_service.py`
+    - `submission_command_handlers.py`
-- Debugged and fixed all failing unit tests, ensuring the new test suites pass.
-- Previous focus on Task 7.1 (`/my_votes`) is complete.
+- All new and previously added unit tests for services, repositories, and handlers are passing.

 ## What's Working
-- All newly added unit tests for `UserRepository`, `UserService`, `LLMService`, and `SchedulingService` are passing.
+- All unit tests for `UserRepository`, `UserService`, `LLMService`, `SchedulingService`, and all `telegram_handlers` are passing.
 - `/my_votes` command (Task 7.1) is fully functional.
 - URL content extraction (Task 6.3) using `crawl4ai`.
 - `/add_global_doc` command (Task 6.1).
 - `/ask` command (Task 6.2) with RAG pipeline.
-- Core proposal lifecycle.
+- Core proposal lifecycle, including conversational proposal creation.

 ## What's Broken or Pending
 - **Task 5.2 Follow-ups (Still Pending):**
     - **Timezone Consistency:** Review and ensure all *other* user-facing datetimes are consistently displayed in PST.
     - **Results Message Copy:** Tweak results message copy in `ProposalService` for channel announcements from "(DM the bot)" to "(DM @botname)".
-- The `PTBUserWarning` regarding `per_message=False` in the `ConversationHandler` for `/propose` persists.
+- The `PTBUserWarning` regarding `per_message=False` in the `ConversationHandler` for `/propose` persists (accepted behavior for now).

 ## Active Decisions and Considerations
 - Maintaining high unit test coverage for new and existing critical components.